 - Actual or threatened use of force or violence

 - The pattern of disregard for rules and regulations

 - Attempts to enlist others in illegal or questionable activity

 - The pattern of lying and deception of co-workers or supervisors

 - Argumentative or insulting behavior toward work associates

 - Attempts to circumvent or defeat security or auditing systems

 In general, any negative change in an employee’s behavior is concerning.
 Further, actions taken by management can trigger a borderline defector to cross into criminal behavior.
 For example, an already disgruntled employee might feel justified in stealing and selling the intellectual property after being passed over for promotion.
 Any potential problem-employees are candidates for additional monitoring.

 Terminating an employee is one way to deal with a potential problem.
 However, we often value employees who are simply going through rough personal times.
 Further, termination without prior efforts to resolve issues can result in litigation.
 It is often better to remediate than quickly terminate.

-First, we should ensure all employees understand organizational policies regarding use of information resources and workplace behavior.
+First, we should ensure all employees understand organizational policies regarding the use of information resources and workplace behavior.
 Second, any policy violation should result in a quick response by management.
 The response should match the level of the offense.
 Further, every employee, without exception, should understand the consequences of defection.